auggieyd/dbesslnc2.0/data_curated/readme.md

    ```

    - Execute the script file.`/match/map_go.R`

+3. The code for importing the aforementioned data into the database can be found at:`/store/dbess.ipynb:step3.2`

 #### To obtain sequence

+1. Handling BED file format for easy processing, Process the`crispr_splice_seq.bed`,`crispr_delete_seq.bed`files(after liftover conversion to hg38) generated in the`/match/coor_match.ipynb:step1` and `crispri38.bed`,`crispr_casRx.bed`,to create custom bed files(seq_xxx.bed) that can be processed by subsequent code.
+   Detatils see code:`/gene_fa.ipynb:step1`

-1. Using the REST API provided by Ensembl to obtain the sequence of a gene region.`/match/get_seq.py`
+2. Using the REST API provided by Ensembl to obtain the sequence of a gene region.`/match/get_seq.py`

    ```python
    python get_seq.py
    ```

-2. Based on public lncRNA databases such as NONCODE that store exon-level sequences, splice the sequences from previous step and generate a FASTA file.
+3. Based on public lncRNA databases such as NONCODE that store exon-level sequences, splice the sequences from previous step and generate a FASTA file(`lncRNA2.fasta`)
-   Details see code:`/match/gen_fa.ipynb`
+   Details see code:`/match/gen_fa.ipynb:step3`

    > Before this step,you need to modify the content of`coor_match.ipynb`step1,specifically for the Gencode GTF file.
    > `id_field = extract_attribute(attributes, 'exon_id') -->id_field = extract_attribute(attributes, 'transcript_id')`
    > See the code.`/match/gen_fa.ipynb`